Ankle sprains are tears in the ligaments that hold the ankle in place.

 Doctors can usually diagnose ankle sprains based on the physical examination and sometimes x-rays.

-Treatment may include RICE (rest, ice, compression with a bandage, and elevation of the leg), a splint or removable boot, and possibly surgery.
+Treatment usually includes PRICE (protection, rest, ice, compression with a bandage, and elevation of the leg).

 In the United States, about 25,000 ankle sprains are reported each day.

 The ankle joint consists of the shinbone (tibia), smaller leg bone (fibula), ankle bone (talus), and several ligaments, which hold the bones of the ankle in place (see Figure: Ligaments: Holding the Ankle Together).